edwynzhou/utrahacks2025/README.md

 This repository contains the code and documentation for a rescue detection robot project.
 The goal of this project is to create a robot that can detect human motion and move towards the detected humans.
 The robot is equipped with wheels for mobility and uses sensors to detect motion.

+## Inspiration
+Natural disasters and emergency situations often require rapid response and efficient search-and-rescue operations.
+However, human rescuers face extreme risks in hazardous environments.
+We wanted to create an autonomous robot that can navigate disaster zones, detect survivors, and send an SOS alert to save lives.

 ## Overview

 Our Autonomous SOS Rescue Robot is an AI-powered search-and-rescue vehicle that can independently move through disaster zones, avoid obstacles, scan for survivors, and send out an SOS alert.